Xtines/A-B-Testing-fundamentals/README.md

 We expect the Click-through probability to follow a *Binomial distribution*

 2. **Confidence Intervals**
 Calculating a CI:
-	*  rule of thumb: if N * p-hat p&#770; > 5, then it's safe to assume the distribution to be approx. normal
+	*  rule of thumb: if N * p&#770; > 5, then it's safe to assume the distribution to be approx. normal
 	*  margin of error = z * √(  p&#770; * (1 - p&#770; ) /n)
 ​